DFStewart/CarND-PID-Control-Project/README.md

 As a note closed loop stability I found exteremely important here as undamped oscillations are likely gain values that have shifted the poles of the system towards the right half plane and reduced the robustness and stability of the loop.

 ## Gain Tuning Methodology
-I originally tried to use Ziegler-Nichols rules to tune the gains, but I found it difficult without the plant model in this context.
+I originally tried to use Ziegler-Nichols rules to tune the gains, but I found it difficult without the plant model.
 Instead my strategy for gain tuning was primarily manual, by first coarsely tuning the gains and then iterating, similar to the Twiddle method described in lecture.
 I chose the default throttle value of 0.3 for the tuning.

 My first step was to coarsely set kP while keeping kI and kD equal to zero.
-You can see in the plot below that kP values between 0.01 and 0.1 do not immediately destabilize the control loop and cause underdamped oscillations.
+You can see in Figure 3 below that kP values between 0.01 and 0.1 do not immediately destabilize the control loop and cause underdamped oscillations.

 ![alt text][image3]

 I now had a coarse range for kP, but from the plots there is a clear steady state error.
 Adding a kI term will help remove steady state error, so it was the next term to add.
 I roughly set kP to 0.05 and moved to coarsely tuning kI.
-Integrator wind up was a serious problem as shown in Figure below for different values of kI.
+Integrator wind up was a serious problem as shown in Figure 4 below for different values of kI.
 I started with a very large kI value (0.01) and slowly decreased it until I reached a point where the system was not underdamped and oscillating too much and the I error term was not changing by too much.

 ![alt text][image4]